Vivian Beaumont Theater: Description

 The Vivian Beaumont Theater was designed by Finnish American architect Eero Saarinen, with Broadway scenic designer Jo Mielziner overseeing the design of the interior.
-It is part of Lincoln Center, a performing arts complex on the Upper West Side of Manhattan in New York City.
-The Beaumont is in the same building as the New York Public Library (NYPL)'s Performing Arts Library, designed by Gordon Bunshaft of Skidmore, Owings & Merrill (SOM).
+It is part of Lincoln Center, a performing arts complex on the Upper West Side of Manhattan in New York City, New York, U.S. The Beaumont is in the same building as the New York Public Library (NYPL)'s Performing Arts Library, designed by Gordon Bunshaft of Skidmore, Owings & Merrill (SOM).
 Various contractors were also involved in the Beaumont's construction, including general contractor Turner Construction, acoustical engineer Bolt Beranek & Newman, structural engineer Ammann & Whitney and mechanical engineer Syska Hennessy.

 The library–theater building is on the western side of Paul Milstein Pool and Terrace, the elevated plaza at the middle of Lincoln Center, just south of 65th Street.
 The plaza contains a reflecting pool at its center, measuring around 80 ft wide and 120 or 125 ft long.
 Inside the plaza, just outside the theater's entrance, is a blackened-steel sculpture by Alexander Calder entitled Le Guichet.
 Named after the French word for "ticket window", the sculpture measures 14 ft wide by 22 ft high.
 Another sculpture by Henry Moore, entitled Reclining Figure, is in the pool.
 The structure faces the Metropolitan Opera House to the south; David Geffen Hall to the east; and the Juilliard School to the north, via a pedestrian bridge across 65th Street.